paperdave/various/packages/paperdave-logger/README.md

 This is the logger I use in some of my programs.
 For common cases, `info()` runs faster than Node.js's `console.log()`, plus:

-- Customizable log levels, with the same automatic colors from the `debug` package.
+- Customizable log levels, with the same automatic color system the `debug` package uses.
 - Built in log levels: `info`, `warn`, `debug`, `error`, `success`, and `trace`.
+- Injecting the global `console` object to force all logs to be formatted consistantly.
 - Widgets, dynamic and animatable things that stick to the bottom of your log:
   - Spinners (replaces `ora`)
   - Progress Bars (replaces `cli-progress` and alternatives)